Dupuytren's contracture: Alternative medicine

 Several alternate therapies such as vitamin E treatment have been studied, though without control groups.
 Most doctors do not value those treatments.
 None of these treatments stops or cures the condition permanently.
 A 1949 study of vitamin E therapy found that "In twelve of the thirteen patients there was no evidence whatever of any alteration. ...
 The treatment has been abandoned."

-Laser treatment (using red and infrared at low power) was informally discussed in 2013 at an International Dupuytren Society forum, as of which time little or no formal evaluation of the techniques had been completed.
+"Cold" laser treatment or "photomodulation" (using red and infrared at low power) was informally discussed in 2013 at an International Dupuytren Society forum, as of which time little or no formal evaluation of the techniques had been completed.
+The term "photobiomodulation" has expanded to include other low-power light sources such as blue LEDs, making it a form of light therapy rather than specifically a laser-based treatment.
+No human trials have been performed yet.

+In 2021 improvement of Dupuytren's disease in a single patient by ablative laser surgery with a fractionated 10.6 μm carbon-dioxide laser was reported.
+This is different from a cold laser: in laser surgery, tissue is physically removed by heat by photoablation (also known as "laser blasting").

 Postoperative care

 Postoperative care involves hand therapy and splinting.
 Hand therapy is prescribed to optimize post-surgical function and to prevent joint stiffness.
 The extent of hand therapy is depending on the patient and the corrective procedure.

 Besides hand therapy, many surgeons advise the use of static or dynamic splints after surgery to maintain finger mobility.
 The splint is used to provide prolonged stretch to the healing tissues and prevent flexion contractures.
 Although splinting is a widely used post-operative intervention, evidence of its effectiveness is limited, leading to variation in splinting approaches.
 Most surgeons use clinical experience to decide whether to splint.
 Cited advantages include maintenance of finger extension and prevention of new flexion contractures.
 Cited disadvantages include joint stiffness, prolonged pain, discomfort, subsequently reduced function and edema.

 A third approach emphasizes early self-exercise and stretching.